hellojoechip/Rain-Check/README.md

 * Step 4 - Click the "Check Weather" link on Rain Check to see if it is going to rain.
 * Step 5a - Start the walk or run if weather is good, while keeping to the maximum heart rate obtained by group members.
 * Step 5b - If it is about to rain, stay under shelter for some basic exercises while keeping to the maximum heart rate obtained by team members.
-* Step 6 - Repeat from Step 1 on another day and watch DevOps collaboration improve with each iteration of repeat.
+* Step 6 - Repeat from Step 1 on another day and watch DevOps collaboration improve with each iteration of Rain Check use.